premasi/Quiz-App/README.md

   - Open the app
   - Read the question
   - Answer the question by click one of the option
+  - Click "Next" button to get the new question

  - Dependecies
   - Hilt Dagger version 2.46